Thank you for reading and reviewing! I hope you enjoy this chapter.

 When Zuko heard her small gasp, the urge to throw Katara to the ground and take her right then and there almost made him crazy with want.
+He wanted to see what other sounds he could elicit from her.
 Never before had he been so affected by any woman so easily and as fast as he seemed to be with Katara.
 Just a small touch from her made him as hard as steel!

 "B-Blue?"
 Katara's small whisper reached his hazy mind.
 He looked down to see the waterbender gazing at him with a blush and a confused expression.
 "What are you doing?"

 "I'm sorry, Katara," Zuko apologized before he could stop himself.
-He closed his eyes and mentally cursed.
+He closed his eyes and mentally cursed at his slip up.

 Zuko sighed and prepared himself for the worst.
 He reached behind his head and tugged at the ties before he slowly pulled off the Blue Spirit mask.
 Katara watched with wide eyes as the mask came off and Zuko's slightly guilty face appeared before he raised his golden eyes to look at her.
 They stared at each other in silence for a while as Katara tried to get over her shocking discovery.
-How could she have not noticed before?
-She felt so comfortable around the Blue Spirit just like she did with Zuko.
+How could she have not realized before?
+It explained why she felt as comfortable around the Blue Spirit, as she did with Zuko.

 "W-why didn't you tell me?" she asked quietly, sadly.
 "Did you not trust me with your secret?"